tartley/tartley.github.io/posts/soma.md

 existence, preserving at least some echo of what humanity was.

-We are accompanied by "Catherine", a simulated personality running on our hand-held omni-tool, based on a brain recording of an AI researcher, whose project during her lifetime was the ARK.
+We are accompanied by "Catherine", a simulated personality running on our hand-held omni-tool, based on the brain recording of an AI researcher, whose project during her lifetime was the ARK.
 Plugging her in to a wall or console socket lets her interface with our surroundings, activating power supplies and manipulating machinery.
 Aside from that, she provides context, guidance and